Entwurmen von Katzen

 An infection with worms can occur very quickly.
 If the cat sniffs the feces of an animal with worms, it may pick up worms or worm eggs with its snout.
 Eggs can also get caught in the fur when the cat rolls around on infected grass .
 The next time the cat grooms itself, these get into the gastrointestinal tract, where they can spread.
 The same applies to eating animals with worms.
 Mice and other rodents in particular are often infected with worms.
 If the cat eats these, the worms also reach its digestive tract.

 Fleas are another risk of infection.
 They are often intermediate hosts for worms and most commonly transmit the cucumber seed tapeworm .
-For this reason, it is also necessary to check your cat for fleas and treat any infestation.
+For this reason, it is also necessary to check your cat for fleas and treat the infestation.

 It is not only outdoor cats that suffer from worm infestations, although they are at a much higher risk because they have many more points of contact with the worms outside.
 Indoor cats can also become infected with worms.
 If your shoes have touched a worm-infested floor, the worms can stick to your soles .
 If the dirt is then brought into the house, there is a chance that the cat will ingest the worms or worm eggs.